-*Based on 2019/2020 fees.
+*Based on 2020/2021 fees.
+Fees are subject to law changes.
+California Vehicle Code, California Harbors and Navigation Code, California Civil Code, California Government *Source: 2021-2022 Governor’s Budget.
 Fees are subject to law changes.
 California Vehicle Code, California Harbors and Navigation Code, California Civil Code, California Government Code, California Health and Safety Code, California Code of Civil Procedures, and California Revenue and Taxation Code sections noted for reference.

-- Driver License and Identification (DL/ID) Card Program
+- Driver’s License and Identification (DL/ID) Card Program

 - Vehicle Titling and Registration Program

-We issue titles and register automobiles, trailers, and vessels, as well as commercial vehicles used for both interstate and intrastate commerce.
+Issues titles and register automobiles, trailers, and vessels, and commercial vehicles used for both interstate and intrastate commerce.

 - Driver Safety Program